zegl/kube-score/README_PROBES.md

 Kubernetes supports three types of probes, that all serve different purposes, and have different pros and cons.

-This article is here to describe what recommendations kube-score will make in what cituations.
+This article is here to describe what recommendations kube-score will make in what situations.

 ## Different probe types